emberjs/guides/README.md

 git push --tags
 ```

-Next, build a new artifact and move it to the guides site repo, committing it to GitHub
+Next, build a new artifact and move it to the guides site repo, committing it to GitHub:

 ```shell
 middleman swiftype --only-generate